Crafting-Computer/sim-lang/README.md

 Voila!
 We get back `0100` which is the correct answer `+4` in binary!

 This seems like a neat trick and works every time.
 However, as computer scientists, we want to understand exactly how things work instead of memorizing tricks.
-In this case, the explaination is simple with some clever tweaks:
+In this case, the explanation is simple with some clever tweaks:

 ```
   a - b